LINNEA MILLS

 Mills, L. (2017).
 Catching the ‘Big fish’: The (ab)use of corruption-related prosecutions across sub-Saharan Africa.
 Development Policy Review 35(S2).

-Available at http://onlinelibrary.wiley.com/doi/10.1111/dpr.12326/abstract
+http://onlinelibrary.wiley.com/doi/10.1111/dpr.12326/abstract

 Mills, L. & Wescott, C.G.
 (2016).
-Evaluating World Bank Support to Budget Analysis and Transparency.
-Available at SSRN: https://ssrn.com/abstract=2846041 or http://dx.doi.org/10.2139/ssrn.2846041
+Evaluating World Bank Support to Budget Analysis and Transparency. https://ssrn.com/abstract=2846041 or http://dx.doi.org/10.2139/ssrn.2846041

 www.amazon.com/Few-Far-Stolen-Recovery-Initiative/dp/1464802742